Skip to main content

 DeiT (Data-efficient Image Transformer)

-# DeiT adds distillation token
+# DeiT adds a distillation token alongside the [CLS] token.

 class DeiT(ViT):